antwi01/fsnotes/README.md

 # Notes

-There are a few screenshots of this app running on an iPad mini in the `veracode-output` directory.
+There are a few screenshots of this app running on an iPad mini in the `veracode-docs` directory.
 There is also a screenshot of the end of a Bitrise build.